Study Guide for The Great Gatsby

 Did Tom ever find out about who was driving the car which ran over Myrtle?
 (187)

 On the night before Tom leaves to return home, he goes out on Gatsby's beach and lies down, looking at the stars and musing about the history of Long Island Sound.
 He imagines the arrival of the Dutch, the first Europeans to settle Manhattan and wonders about the dreams they had as they gazed at the "fresh, green breast of the new world" (189).
 Those dreams, Nick argues, might have measured up to Gatsby's dreams.
-Nick muses about whether anyone will ever dream like that again, and then concludes his story with one of the most famous passages in American literature;
+He muses about whether anyone will ever dream like that again, and then concludes his story with one of the most famous passages in American literature.

 And as I sat there brooding on the old, unknown world, I thought of Gatsby's wonder when he first picked out the green light at the end of Daisy's dock.
 He had come a long way to this blue lawn, and his dream must have seemed so close that he could hardly fail to grasp it.
 He did not know that it was already behind him, somewhere back in that vast obscurity beyond the city, where the dark fields of the republic rolled on under the night.

 Gatsby believed in the green light, the orgastic future that year by year recedes before us.
-It eluded us then, but that's no matter--to-morrow we will run faster, stretch out our arms farther. . . .
+It eluded us then, but that's no matter-- to-morrow we will run faster, stretch out our arms farther. . . .
 And one fine morning----

 So we beat on, boats against the current, borne back ceaselessly into the past.
 (189)